swarris/2023-04-20-long-reads/_episodes/05-comparison.md

 questions:
 - "How do you compare draft assemblies with mummerplots?"
 objectives:
-- "Knowing how to use mummerplots and how to interpet the results"
+- "Knowing how to use mummerplots and how to interpret the results"
 keypoints:
 - "(Near-) exact contigs show up as a diagonal line in a mummerplot"
 - "Repeat content shows up as dots / lines across the image"
+- Haplotypes look very similar
+- Nanopore data seems to be of low quality
 apps:
 - "nucmer"
 - "mummerplot"